brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 An Istio mesh uses the {{< gloss >}}control plane{{< /gloss >}} to configure all communication between workload instances within the mesh.
-At one extreme, you can choose to deploy one control plane per cluster in the mesh, while at the other extreme, you can host one single shared control plane for all clusters in the mesh.
+At one extreme, you can choose to deploy one control plane per cluster in the mesh, while at the other extreme, you can host one control plane for all clusters in the mesh.

-_Note: Each control plane will only honor configurations (such as Gateways, VirtualServices, etc.) that are present in its local Kubernetes cluster.
-If you wish to apply a configuration to all workloads in the mesh across control planes, it is your responsibility to replicate the configuration to the Kubernetes clusters associated with each control plane._

-### Shared control plane models

 In the simplest case, you can run your mesh with a control plane on a single cluster.